mbenke/zpf2020/Slides/01Typ1/01typy.md

 -- Here the problem is that this is type correct, but shouldn't
 ~~~~

-Exercise: verify that `Collects` solves the problem we had with `Collection`

 # Functional dependencies
 Sometimes in multiparameter typeclasses, one parameter determines another, e.g.